 '''

-if (Constants.getBoolean("com.mycompany.myconstantkey")) {
+static final boolean MY_CONSTANT = Constants.getBoolean("com.mycompany.myconstantkey");

+...

+if(MY_CONSTANT){

-System.out.println("this code and the constant string will be fully removed when the constant is
+System.out.println("this code will not be removed when MY_CONSTANT is resolved to 'false'")

-→resolved to 'false'")

 }

 '''

 Note: In Multi-Sandbox environment, constants are processed locally within each context.
 In particular, constants defined in the Kernel are not propagated to Sandboxed Applications.